RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Template/README.md

 <summary>Configuring Placers To Place Camps</summary>

 ## Configuring Placers To Place Camps
+Note: this functionality is just a prototype and may not be very useful at this point.
+It may be entirely rewritten in the future with no backwards compatibility in mind.

 You can spawn camps by adding this to a placer's init box:
 <pre>
 this setVariable ["camps", [<b>side1</b>, <b>side2</b>]];